Sergo Sutyagin

-Sergo Sutyagin (Russian: Серго Михайлович Сутягин) (February 23, 1937, Moscow – July 28, 2021, Tashkent) was an Uzbekistani architect.
+Sergo Sutyagin (Russian: Серго Михайлович Сутягин) (February 23, 1937 – July 28, 2021) was an Uzbekistani architect.
 He was a laureate of the State Prize of the Uzbek SSR named after Hamza in 1966, as well as the State Prize of the Republic of Uzbekistan in the field of literature, art, and architecture named after Alisher Navoi, along with other awards.

 Biography

-He was born on February 23, 1937, in Moscow, into an engineer's family.
+Sutyagin was born on February 23, 1937, in Moscow, into an engineer's family.
 During the war, he was evacuated to the Uzbek SSR, and from 1941 to 1945, he lived with his mother in Samarkand.
 In 1946, he moved to Tashkent.
 From 1954 to 1960, he studied at the Central Asian Polytechnic Institute (now Tashkent State Technical University) and graduated from the architectural department of the construction faculty in 1960.
 In the same year, he began working at the design institute Uzgosproekt (since 1972 – UzNIIP of Urban Planning, currently – UzShaharsozlik LITI).
 He worked in the position of chief architect of projects and later as the head of the architectural workshop.

-He died in 2021 due to complications from COVID-19.
+He died in 2021 in Tashkent due to complications from COVID-19.